C20H12/FTL-Hyperspace-SimpleGraphics/docs/documentation.md

 - shape
   `string`

   The type of shape passed into the constructor.

+- sides
+  `number`

+  Amount of sides this shape contains.

 - \_isShowing
   _inherited from SimpleSprite_